impensavel/spoil/docs/SPSite.md

         ],
     ], 'POST', false);
 ```
-A **GuzzleHttp\Message\Response** object will always be returned, even if an error object exists in the response body.
+A `\Psr\Http\Message\ResponseInterface` object will always be returned, even if an error object exists in the response body.

 - When omitted, the 3rd argument will default to `GET`.
 - When omitted, the 4rd argument will default to `true`.